Tel Hazor: Excavations

-The site of Hazor is around 200 acre in area, with an upper city making up about 1/8 of that.
+The site of Hazor is around 200 acre in area, with an upper city making up about one eighth of that.
 The upper mound has a height of about 40 meters.
 Initial soundings were carried out by John Garstang in 1926.

 Major excavations were conducted for four seasons from 1955 to 1958 by a Hebrew University team led by Yigael Yadin.

 Yadin returned to Hazor for a final season of excavation in 1968.
 The excavations were supported by James A. de Rothschild, and were published in a dedicated five volume set of books by the Israel Exploration Society.

 Excavation at the site by Hebrew University, joined by the Complutense University of Madrid, resumed in 1990 under Amnon Ben-Tor.
 Those excavations continue to the present.
 The work from 1990 to 2012 is detailed in two IEF books.

 In the 2010 excavation season, two cuneiform fragments from the same tablet, made of local clay, were discovered dating to the Old Babylonian period of the Middle Bronze Age.
 The 2nd fragment is small, containing only 7 signs.
 They are inscribed with laws in the style of Hammurabi's Code, the Laws of Eshnunna, and Hittite laws, seven in total.
 The fragments include laws pertaining to body parts and damages including those of slaves.

+Late Bronze Age era monumental structures in the acropolis of Hazor combine palatial and religious functions, a practice hitherto undocumented in northern Palestine.
+A "Ceremonial Palace" with a large throne room dubbed the "Black Building" exhibits a Syrian architectural tradition, with parallels found in the Royal Palace of Ugarit in Ras-Shamra.
+To its immediate east, separated by a central courtyard lies the "White Building", with a significantly different architectural plan, more aligned with the Levantine long-room temple type.
+To the immediate north of the "Ceremonial Palace" complex, at the top of the acropolis, lies yet another Levantine long-room temple type, with similarities to one mapped at Tell Kazell on the banks of the Syrian Euphrates.